kriskowal/lode/README.md

   the package at that path so it may be edited in place.
   Without the "path", `lode` would have the option of downloading it and running it in memory.
-- `lode` might opt to use a hashing algorithm to verify the signature of a package if the hash is provided.
-This is particularly useful for verifying that the version that is online corresponds to the downloaded version with which the package has been tested.
 - Alternately, levels of indirection between the dependency and the archival download URL might be introduced using a catalog or registry URL, a package name, and a version,